Species | Species Profiles | Lesser horseshoe bat

 A leaflet giving guidance to farmers on how they can help to conserve this species was published in 2012, with funding from the Heritage Council.
 This leaflet can be downloaded from our Resources section (select Bats) on this website.

-Written by Dr Kate McAney
+Dr Kate McAney

 Dr Kate McAney conducted research on the summer activity of the lesser horseshoe bat in County Clare for which she obtained her PhD at University College Galway in 1987.
 She has worked for The Vincent Wildlife Trust in Ireland since 1991.